samc5/Soft-Dev/24_fd_SUPERJESUS_cowanS-guoJ/readme.md

   - This also makes resizing for different windows size a possibility
 - Forms in Foundation appear to have a simpler syntax (more is done behind the scenes, which makes life easier but customization harder)
 ## QCC:
+- The frameworks are very similar (syntax, components, cdn) in terms of CSS
+- Are the JS capabilities of these two FEFs going to differentiate the two more?
+-
 ##### q0: 0

 ##### q1: